 Through the CARES Act, there are exceptions to the typical eligibility requirements through December 31, 2020.
 Whether you qualify under the usual requirements for unemployment or under the emergency expansion may impact the amount or length of your benefits.

 Applying for unemployment benefits

-You can apply for unemployment benefits online at the ODFJS website or by phone at 1 (887) 644-6562.
+You can apply for unemployment benefits online at the ODFJS website.
 When you apply you will need: